kubedb/cli/docs/guides/redis/custom-config/using-custom-config.md

 redis.kubedb.com "custom-redis" created
 ```

-Bellow is the YAML for the Redis crd we just created.
+Below is the YAML for the Redis crd we just created.

 ```yaml
 apiVersion: kubedb.com/v1alpha1